drobertus/continuum/README.md

 # continuum

-Access and strucute for events passing through time.
+Access and structure for events passing through time.
 Think of a time-factored business concept (I originally designed this with a meeting in mind).
 An event consistes of phases (or stages, statuses, if you like).
 These can be defined in advance, like a meeting that has an open ended pre-meeting and post-meeting time phase, and a distinct closed meeting time.